List of programming languages by type: System languages

-The system programming languages are for low-level tasks like memory management or task management.
-A system programming language usually refers to a programming language used for system programming; such languages are designed for writing system software, which usually requires different development approaches when compared with application software.
+A system programming language is for low-level tasks like memory management or task management; it usually refers to a language used for systems programming; such languages are designed for writing system software, which usually requires different development approaches relative to application software.

-System software is computer software designed to operate and control the computer hardware, and to provide a platform for running application software.
+System software is computer software designed to operate and control computer hardware, and provide a platform to run application software.
 System software includes software categories such as operating systems, utility software, device drivers, compilers, and linkers.
 Examples of system languages include:

 Transformation languages

 Transformation languages serve the purpose of transforming (translating) source code specified in a certain formal language into a defined destination format code.
 It is most commonly used in intermediate components of more complex super-systems in order to adopt internal results for input into a succeeding processing routine.